ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-08-a-shrub-for-your-garden-planting-thuja-trees.md

   or shrub.
 image: "/uploads/shrub-for-your-garden.jpg"
 promoted: false
-update_date: 2020-02-05
+update_date: 2020-05-14
 intro: Thuja trees are quite popular plants growing in many gardens.
 They can be used as windscreens, thick hedges and shrubs.
-Thuja is an evergreen, pollution and heat resistant plant.
+Thuja is an evergreen, pollution- and heat-resistant plant.
 It grows pretty quick and is quite resilient.
 If you are designing your own garden, you should consider choosing such a plant, for instance thuja green giant.
-It is worth to learn how to take care of a thuja, so that it is always beautiful and healthy.
+  You should learn how to take care of a thuja, so that it is always beautiful and healthy.
 main_keywords:
 - shrub
 - thuja green giant